 JORDAN RASKOPOULOS: And no wedding cake is going to be as disgusting as a hens’ night cake.
 Right?

-CATHY VAN EXTEL: They do, but you know all of the population of America, they found one.
+CATHY VAN EXTEL: They do, but, you know, in all of the population of America, they found one.

 MICHAEL KIRBY: Yes.
 It's a very rare situation.

-SHIRLEENE ROBINSON: And they’re more litigious I think that Australians are generally also.
+SHIRLEENE ROBINSON: And they’re more litigious, I think, than Australians are generally also.